 The Agency will continue to cooperate with those state and federal agencies with oversight responsibility of environmentally sensitive attributes of Allen County including the Army Corps of Engineers, the OEPA, the Ohio Department of Natural Resources (ODNR), National Resource Conservation Service (NRCS), the Ohio Archeological Office and the Ohio Historic Preservation Office.
-Moreover, it will assist those local agencies with participatory functions such as the Ottawa River Coalition, the Soil & Water Conservation District and the Allen County Historical Society when undertaking activities related to this element of the UPWP.
-The Agency will work with the Allen County EMA to update, as required, the public involvement process for the County's Hazard Mitigation Plan.
+The Agency will assist those local agencies with participatory functions such as the Ottawa River Coalition, the Soil & Water Conservation District and the Allen County Historical Society when undertaking activities related to this element of the UPWP.
+The Agency will work with the Allen County EMA to update, as required, the data collection and public involvement processes for the County's Hazard Mitigation Plan.
 Commission staff will continue to collect and catalog sites of historical, cultural, and biological significance.
 The Commission will support the Ottawa River Coalition and work to establish best management practices for air and water quality within Allen County.